fabio56/WebToPDF/PRIVACY-TEMPLATE.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-For better experience when using our service, we may ask you for certain authorizations: access to file storage.
-The information we ask for will not be kept by us or used.The application uses third -party services that can collect information used to identify you.
+For a better experience when using our service, we may collect certain information from you: device id.
+The information we request will not be retained by us or used.
+The app uses third-party services that may collect information used to identify you.

 ### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.
+Cookies are files containing a small amount of data that are commonly used as an anonymous unique identifier.
+These are sent to your browser from the website you are visiting and are stored in the internal memory of your devices.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.
+This Service does not explicitly use these “cookies”.
+The application cannot use cookies.

 ### Location Information
 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.